Jonfr0/Lottery/README.md

 # Lottery Smart Contract

 This is the second project I have worked on.
-In my future projects, I will start adding some frontend to make them user friendly and learn more about other tools and frameworks like React.js and Next.js
+In my future projects, I will start adding some frontend to make them user friendly and learn more about other tools and frameworks like React and NextJS.

 ## Project Description